ProfessorNova/PPO-Car/README.md

 Now you can draw the inner border of the track.
 After finishing the inner border press `n` again now you will see the track you have created.
 In the next step you will draw the reward gates.
 These will be used to guide the Agent through the track as it will receive a reward for passing through them.
 The first gate will be the finishline.
+All the gates should be places in order of the track.
 After finishing the reward gates press `n` again and place the agent start position and start direction.
 After that press `s` to save the track.
 You can now use this track to train your agent.